grafana-toolbox/grafana-snapshots-tool/README.md

 Create Grafana snapshots **including data(!)**.

-The application uses the [Grafana HTTP API] and its Python client [grafana-client].
+The application uses the [Grafana HTTPS API] and its Python client [grafana-client].

 The aim of this tool is to:
 1. Easily build snapshots from existing Grafana dashboard.